 In the 18th century, smaller poodles became popular with royal people.
 The three official sizes are the Toy, Miniature and Standard Poodle.
 They are considered one breed and are judged by the same written standard but with different size requirements.
 Breeders are also breeding an in-between size called a Klein Poodle (Moyen Poodle) and a smaller Teacup Poodle.
 Some of the Poodle’s talents include: retrieving, agility, watchdog, competitive obedience and performing tricks.

-- Poodles are known for being very intelligent and responsive, making it one of the most trainable breeds.
+- Toy Poodle puppies are known for being very intelligent and responsive, making it one of the most trainable breeds.

 - Poodles are also sweet, cheerful, lively, and likes to be with people.